 The safety of the children participating in CYP services is the top priority.
 CYP Professionals follow best practices in the prevention, education, and reporting of child abuse, maltreatment, or neglect.

-CYPs prevent incidents of child abuse by fostering positive, nurturing, and developmentally appropriate interactions among children and CYP Professionals; maintaining appropriate staffing ratios; and through line of sight supervision; appropriate staffing ratios; and fostering positive, nurturing, and developmentally appropriate interactions among children and CYP Professionals.
+CYPs prevent incidents of child abuse through strict line of sight supervision; appropriate staffing ratios; and fostering positive, nurturing, and developmentally appropriate interactions among children, youth, and CYP Professionals.